The communication with the AFE is made via a daisy-chain, which means that all

 The driver loop is structured as follows:

-The driver starts making no measurements and check for a start request.
-As long as no request was received, the driver does nothing except checking for a request.
+The driver starts making no measurements and check for a start

-When a start request is received, the driver calls the initialization function
+When a start request is received, the driver calls the

-.Then the driver performs a measurement cycle: it loops through all the strings and measures all relevant values and manages balancing.
+Then the driver performs a measurement cycle: it loops through all the

-of the ADI_STATE_s
+The variable firstMeasurementMade of the ADI_STATE_s structure

-must be initialized with false
+must be initialized with false.

-Once one measurement cycle was made, it is set to true
+Once one measurement cycle was made, it is set to true.

-The variable measurementStarted
+The variable measurementStarted of the ADI_STATE_s structure must be

-and is set to true
+initialized with false and is set to true of false depending on

 the state of the driver.

-The function resets the error table with ADI_ResetErrorTable()
+The function resets the error table with ADI_ResetErrorTable().

 Then for each string:

-Send a dummy byte with
+Send a dummy byte with ADI_WakeUp() to wake up the daisy-chain

-to wake up the daisy-chainClear the command counter with
+Clear the command counter with ADI_ClearCommandCounter()

 Set the default configuration of the AFE in two steps.
-First, write the tables

-, which is done inADI_InitializeConfiguration()
+adi_configurationRegisterBgroup[], which is done in

-to write the tables to the daisy-chain.Check reset values of supply and reference measurements.
+Check reset values of supply and reference measurements.

-Clear values with the
+Clear values with the CLRAUX command.

-command.Check cleared values of supply and reference measurements.
+Check cleared values of supply and reference measurements.

 Set all PWM balancing values to 0.